robertrosman/scripta/README.md

 Options are formatted as [inquirer.js questions](https://github.com/SBoudrias/Inquirer.js#questions), with some optional extra field (see below).
 By declaring what options you expect, Scripta will automagically add these as arguments to your script so you can run it like `$ scripta examples/hello-world-options --name "Bob"`.
 At runtime, Scripta will walk you through the remaining questions that you haven't provided.

-Further down in your command you can then use the answers/arguments as you wish.
+Further down in your command you can then use the provided options as you wish.

 #### Available option fields